matthieubulte/matthieubulte.github.io/_posts/2015-08-02-event-handling.markdown

       handle Square
 {% endhighlight %}

-Great, we manages to achieve the same result but gained in modularity as it's now very easy do add an event type or a handler!
+Great, we managed to achieve the same result but gained in modularity as it's now very easy to add an event type or a handler!

 #### Wrap-up